The Delegation HTTP Authentication Scheme for Request-Bound Authority

 architecture.

-Verifier: An origin server, gateway, or intermediary that receives a
+Verifier: An origin server, or a gateway or reverse proxy explicitly

-Delegation proof, validates its signatures and claims, and decides
+receives a Delegation proof, validates its signatures and claims,

-whether to perform protected processing for the bearing request.
+and decides whether to perform protected processing for the

 Protected Processing: Application processing that the Verifier will